 It is important to realize that this investment vehicle does not have a guaranteed rate of return, and that participants expose their investments to market losses, as well as gains.
 All market risks associated with FFE investments are assumed within the college, department, or unit.
 To minimize a unit's investment risk associated with investing in the LTIP, the university has established the following guidelines associated with FFE investments.

 If you have questions about these guidelines, please contact Accounting.

 The minimum investment amount for an FFE is $100,000.

 *Units: The only exception is Weill Cornell Medicine, which should submit approvals from the dean and provost for medical affairs along with the compelted form, and then Accounting will request approval from the CFO.

 The establishment of any new Cornell University Foundation funds (also invested in the LTIP) will carry the same minimum investment requirement; however, due to the nature of the funds and requirements of donor advised fund programs, none of the other requirements described above apply.

 Gifts of $25 million or more that are received for a specific, approved capital project in advance of construction will be considered for investment in the Treasurer's office working capital portfolio.
 The intent of these actions is to protect the value of these shorter-term investments; we will review the guidelines on an annual basis to be sure they continue to meet the needs of the university.

 To withdraw funds from the LTIP, complete the following form.

-Note: Requests for withdrawals require a two-month notice.
+Note: Withdrawal requests require a two-month notice.